 Data Analytics Overview:

 - Go to the data series chart icon, and set the chart period to a relevant period of days.
-30 days would be a reasonable sample period.
+30 days would be a reasonable sample period on most smaller time frame charts.
 OK to accept.

 - Go to the pjsprofilebars settings and in the Data Analytics group, check the ‘Signals Performance Report’ option.
 OK to accept.

-- As your chart refreshes, it will build the report, which will be saved in a CSV file in your \Documents\NinjaTrader 8 folder.
+- As your chart refreshes (will likely take longer than usual), it will build the report, which will be saved in a CSV file in your \Documents\NinjaTrader 8 folder.
 Please look for the ‘pjs’ folder, then pjsProfileBars.
-Inside that folder you will find a CSV text file, ‘Signal Performance Report.csv’.
-We recommend using a third party tool such as Google Sheets to analyze this.
-You can simply cut and paste the text into a blank sheet, click the option to ‘split text to columns’, and you should get a nicely formatted sheet with all the data and powerful analysis available at your fingertips!
+Inside that folder, you will find a CSV text file, ‘Signal Performance Report.csv’.
+There will be long, short, and all versions of this as different signals work better in different markets, and you can choose which side you prefer to be on.
+We recommend using a third-party tool such as Google Sheets to analyse this data.
+You can cut and paste the text into a blank sheet, click the option to ‘split text to columns’, and you should get a nicely formatted sheet with all the data and powerful analysis available at your fingertips!
+Sort by profit factor is usually one of the first things to do!

 Quality threshold (option)